ishikota/kyoka/README.md

       ->^<^----
 ```

-Looks good!!
+Great!!
 QLearning found the policy which leads us to goal in 14 steps.
 (14 step is minimum step to the goal !!)

-You can access complete code of this tutorial from [here](https://github.com/ishikota/kyoka/blob/master/sample/maze/readme_sample.py).

 ## Sample code
 In sample directory, we prepared more practical sample code as jupyter notebook and script.
 You can also checkout another RL task example *tick-tack-toe* .
 - [sample: Learning how to escape from maze by RL](https://github.com/ishikota/kyoka/tree/master/sample/maze)
 - [sample: Learning tick-tack-toe by RL](https://github.com/ishikota/kyoka/tree/master/sample/ticktacktoe)

 # Installation
-Please install *kyoka* using pip like this
+You can use pip like this.
 ```bash
 pip install kyoka
 ```